PowerShift Publications 2018-2011

 This publication by Michael Efler, Mehr Demokratie e.V., analyses the lengthy process of ratification of the CETA agreement and provides an overview of the various stages and challenges that still need to be overcome on the way to the possible implementation of the agreement in the EU and Canada.
 She stressed the need to use political and legal opportunities to stop CETA.

 Nicola Jaeger's publication deals with the negative effects of trade and investment policy on global justice, environmental protection and democracy.
-In particular, it criticises the focus on the interests of industrialised countries and multinational corporations to the detriment of developing countries and the environment.
+In particular, it criticises the focus on the interests of developed countries and multinational corporations to the detriment of developing countries and the environment.

-For a democratic and globally just raw materials policy
+Towards a democratic and globally just raw materials policy

 Investment protection in TTIP: Commission refuses to change system

-A paradise for polluters
+A paradise for environmentalists

 How investor rights in EU trade agreements block the energy transition